MonashBioinformaticsPlatform/enrichment_analysis_workshop/content/overview/_index.md

 ### Post-workshop survey
-We appreciate your feedback (both positive and negative !) - please fill this out in the last 5 mins of the workshop:
+We appreciate your feedback (both positive and negative !) - please fill out the short post-workshop survey ([https://tinyurl.com/FAOD-Oct-19](https://tinyurl.com/FAOD-Oct-19)) in the last 5 mins.